L1quid/heliolincrr/README.md

 2. HeliolincRR attempts to find clusters centered around each propagated tracklet (which allows for overlapping clusters and fewer hypothesis tests) rather than finding mutually exclusive clusters in the phase space. ([here's a visual explanation](#f1))
 3. HeliolincRR uses a [fast Lambert solver](https://arxiv.org/abs/1403.2705) for orbit estimation from n=2 sized tracklets. ([what's a Lambert solver?](#f2))

-The first two have substantially improved object recovery in my testing compared to *my* previous position and velocity phase space implementations.  **On a two week subset of DP0.3 data, HeliolincRR recovers 99.26% of MBAs and 99.79% of TNOs as pure linkages.**  The 3rd point is mostly about convenience and ease of implementation.
+The first two have substantially improved object recovery in my testing compared to *my* prior single epoch position and velocity phase space implementations.  **On a two week subset of DP0.3 data, HeliolincRR recovers 99.26% of MBAs and 99.79% of TNOs as pure linkages.**  The 3rd point is mostly about convenience and ease of implementation.

 ## Installation